reinitd/git-repository-blog/README.md

 ```

 ### To-do
+- [ ] Authenticate with GitHub to allow for administrative/member actions.
 - [ ] Add support for GitLab and (maybe) Bitbucket.
 - [ ] Add support for GitLab instances (subdomains).